 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of problem assets, such as past-due loans, on the credit union's capitalization and allocated loan loss reserves.
+In this test, Bankrate tries to estimate the effect of problem assets, such as past-due mortgages, on the credit union's loan loss reserves and overall capitalization.

-Troubled assets made up 3.00 percent of the credit union's total assets in our test, less than the national average and potentially indicative of superior financial strength compared to other credit unions.
+FIRST COMMUNITY's ratio of troubled assets was 0.00 percent in our test, beneath the national average and potentially indicative of superior financial strength compared to other credit unions.